Failure of the Brauer-Manin principle for a simply connected fourfold over a global function field, via orbifold Mordell: Introduction

 The proof of Theorem~\ref{maintheorem1} builds on an idea that goes back to the work of Poonen \cite{Poonen0}: to construct a simply connected example over a field $K$, it suffices to construct a simply connected $K$-surface $S$, equipped with a fibration $f: S → ℙ¹_K$, such that only finitely many (but more than zero) fibres of $f$ have $K$-rational points.
 The following theorem claims the existence of $S$ abstractly.
 The construction given in Section~\ref{section:fibrations} is however really quite explicit.

-\begin{thm} There exist a global function field $K$ and a smooth, projective, geometrically integral and geometrically simply connected $K$-surface $Y$ of general type, equipped with a dominant morphism $π: Y → ℙ¹_K$, such that $π \bigl( Y(K) \bigr)$ is finite and non-empty. \end{thm}
+\begin{thm} For every sufficiently large prime $p$, there exist a global function field $K$ of characteristic $p$ and a smooth, projective, geometrically integral and geometrically simply connected $K$-surface $Y$ of general type, equipped with a dominant morphism $π: Y → ℙ¹_K$, such that $π \bigl( Y(K) \bigr)$ is finite and non-empty. \end{thm}

 To reach this goal, we adapt a cunning strategy devised by Campana in \cite{Cam05}.
-He constructed simply connected surfaces over general type over $ℚ$ fibred over $ℙ¹_ℚ$ with a so-called ``orbifold base of general type'', and argued that his ``orbifold Mordell conjecture'' would imply non-Zariski density of the set of rational points on the surface.
+He constructed simply connected surfaces of general type over $ℚ$ fibred over $ℙ¹_ℚ$ with a so-called ``orbifold base of general type'', and argued that his ``orbifold Mordell conjecture'' would imply non-Zariski density of the set of rational points on the surface.

 We make his work unconditional in positive characteristic.
 To achieve this, we build on a construction of Stoppino \cite{Stoppino} which is simpler than the one used by Campana in \cite[§5]{Cam05}, and more easily transportable to positive characteristic.
-We combine this construction with a new diophantine ingredient: a version of Mordell's theorem for Campana's ``geometric orbifolds'' over global function fields.
+We combine this construction with a new diophantine ingredient: a version the Mordell conjecture for Campana's ``geometric orbifolds'' over global function fields.
 The orbifolds considered by Campana are not stacks, but simply pairs consisting of a smooth variety and a certain type of $ℚ$-divisor.
 We call these \emph{$\cC$-pairs}, see Section~\ref{subsection:orbifoldMordell} and Definition~\ref{def:pair} for more details.

 \begin{rem} It is a major open problem to construct such an $X$ over $ℚ$ for which $X(ℚ)$ is both non-empty and not Zariski dense, see \cite[Rem.~1.4]{Poonen3}.
 To the best of our knowledge, Theorem~\ref{maintheorem2} yields the very first example of a simply connected surface over a global field $K$ with $X(K) ≠ ∅$ for which one can verify the non-Zariski density of the set rational points unconditionally, in the direction of the Bombieri--Lang conjecture.
-Our methods are, however, restricted to positive characteristic. \end{rem}
+Our methods are, however, restricted to global fields of positive characteristic.
+As will be clear from our proof of Theorem~\ref{maintheorem2}, the very same statement holds with $K$ replaced by a function field of characteristic zero, what was already known to Campana.
+After the present work was made public, Carlo Gasbarri explained to us in private communication how to construct explicit examples of smooth projective varieties of arbitrary positive dimension, defined over a function field of characteristic zero, which are simply connected and whose sets of rational points are not Zariski dense. \end{rem}

 \begin{rem} In fact, the construction used in Section~\ref{section:fibrations} to prove Theorem \ref{maintheorem2} immediately yields a slightly stronger statement: for the field $K$ and surface $Y$ constructed in Section~\ref{section:fibrations}, we know that the set $π \bigl( Y(L) \bigr)$ remains finite for any finite, separable field extension $L/K$. \end{rem}